-The Data Center is equipped with an FM200 dry chemical fire suppression.
+The Data Center is equipped with fire suppression.

 5.1.6 Media storage

 DigiCert performs a daily backup of its computer systems on external hard disks that are rotated and stored either on-site or off-site according to an established backup rotation schedule.
 Media designated for storage on-site are kept in a fire-proof safe located in DigiCert's business offices.
 See Section 5.1.8 below for media designated for storage off-site.